About this listing

-1965 vintage restored Airstream trailer with its own private garden and courtyard in back of property for privacy.
-Cook in the trailer, or use the outdoor patio and kitchen, wifi in the patio, cafes, 15 minutes from University.
+Charming 1965 vintage restored Airstream trailer with its own private garden and courtyard in back of property for privacy.
+Cook in the trailer, or use the outdoor patio and kitchen, wifi in the patio, cafes, buses.
+Quiet and cozy!

-Coming for the Gem Show, or a snowbird escaping the cold?
-Beautifully renovated vintage Airstream trailor, with it's own private patio and garden offers privacy in the center of Tucson.
-This early 60's Airstream has a shower, toilet, fridge, sink, coffee service, hotplate, toaster oven, and a DVD player (with movies).
-There's Wifi in the outdoor kitchen/ patio area although it's not always accessible in the trailer.
-There's a friendly wifi cafe less than a block away, and we also have an outdoor kitchen complete with barbeque.
+Beautifully renovated vintage Airstream trailor, with it's own private patio and garden offers cozy privacy in the center of Tucson.
+This early 60's Airstream has a shower, toilet, fridge, sink, coffee service, hotplate, toaster oven and other appliances, and a DVD player.
+There's Wifi in the outdoor kitchen/ patio area although it's not always accessible in the trailer, and also a microwave.
+There's a friendly wifi cafe less than a block away, and we also have a barbeque.

 The University of Arizona is just 15 minutes away with easy access to buses.
-Around the corner is a WIFI Cafe, a Mexican Bistro, a Polish restaurant, Italian restaurant, American breakfast cafe, Bakery, Pizza parlor, a Tiki Bar, and of course a convenience store.
-Sabino Canyon is 20 minutes away.
+Three major hospitals are also 15 minutes away.
+Around the corner is a Cafe, a Mexican Bistro, a Polish restaurant, a health food Chinese restaurant, American breakfast cafe, bakery, and of course a convenience store.
+Sprouts market is 10 minutes away.
+Buses to downtown are a block away, and beautiful Sabino Canyon is 20 minutes drive.

-I have a big yard on a quiet street, and the Airstream is tucked in the back, offering great privacy - but, this is central Tucson.
+Please smoke outside if you're a smoker.
+I have a big yard on a quiet street that offers great privacy, but this is central Tucson and not pristine desert.
 There are the occasional sounds of dogs, traffic, sometimes the sounds of children playing.

 Private patio, "sun deck" chair, cooking in the trailer and the use of an outdoor kitchen and dining area by the house as well.
 Wifi is also easily available in the patio.